 Who were they?

-The Church Fathers were eminent people who lived in the early centuries of Christianity, usually the first eight Centuries.
-They were Christian bishops, priests, monks, teachers, theologians, and scholars who left writings that were the go-to sources for their successors, particularly about controversial issues.
-Many scholars and Churches, e.g., Orthodox and Catholic Churches, still study and use their writings until this day.
+The Church Fathers were significant Christian people who lived in the early centuries of Christianity, usually during the first eight Centuries.
+They were bishops, priests, monks, teachers, theologians, and scholars who left reliable writings.
+These writings were later on used as sources to answer difficult questions and in worship.
+Many scholars and Churches, e.g., Orthodox and Catholic Churches, still study and use their writings in prayers and devotions until this day.

 Christian Classics Etherial Library